stadium-software/repeater-datagrid/README.md

 ![](images/RepeaterListItemType.png)

-3. For each column you wish to display
+3. For each column you wish to display (these will become the columns in your DataGrid)
    1. Drag a *Label* control into the *Grid*
    2. Map the correct ListItem Property to the *Label Text* property (example shows the "ID" Label)